 Avoid wearing jewellery on the affected hand or foot until you have seen your surgeon at your follow-up appointment.
 You must follow your surgeon’s advice about driving and returning to work.

-Even after you’ve left hospital, we’re still looking after you every step of the way.
+Even after you have been discharged, we’re still looking after you every step of the way.
 After a ganglion removal operation, we will provide you with all the appropriate medication, advice on what to do and not to do and follow-up support.

 Typically your consultant will want to see you about two weeks after your treatment to see how you’re doing.